Firing of Shirley Sherrod: Shirley Sherrod aware of videos on July 14

-When Shirley Sherrod addressed the Federation of Southern Cooperatives/Land Assistance Fund on August 21, 2010, she said she had been aware of the videos on July 14, 2010, five days before they were posted on Andrew Breitbart's BigGovernment website.
+When Shirley Sherrod addressed the Federation of Southern Cooperatives/Land Assistance Fund on August 21, 2010, she said she had been aware of the videos on July 14, 2010, five days before they were posted on Andrew Breitbart's website BigGovernment.
 Sherrod says that she immediately notified the USDA about the videos, saying that they did not convey the entire or accurate story.
 She heard nothing from the USDA until Monday, July 19, 2010, when she was put on administrative leave and then asked to resign.
 Released White House emails show the Obama administration was aware of the situation, but there was no evidence that the dismissal of Sherrod was under orders of the White House.

 Excerpted video

 On July 19, 2010, two different video clips were posted by the conservative commentator Andrew Breitbart to his BigGovernment website, along with a nearly 1,000-word blog post in which he accused the mainstream media and the NAACP of falsely labeling the Tea Party as racist.

 The first video showed Sherrod describing an experience of working with a white man seeking help to save his farm.
-She struggled with helping him at a time when many black people were losing their land.
+She struggled with helping him at a time when many Black people were losing their land.
 In the excerpt, she says "So, I didn't give him the full force of what I could do."
-She took him to a white lawyer, telling the audience that —"his own kind would take care of him."
+She took him to a white lawyer, telling the audience that—"his own kind would take care of him."

-Subsequently, the posted video was shown to be a selected excerpt of broader comments that conveyed a very different meaning, in which Sherrod learned from her experience, and realized it was about the “haves and have nots” and not white versus black.
+Subsequently, this video was shown to be a selected excerpt of broader comments that conveyed a very different meaning, in which Sherrod learned from her experience, and realized it was about the "haves and have nots" and not white versus black.
 She then worked diligently to help the man save his farm.
 The excerpts posted by Breitbart ran for 2 minutes, 38 seconds in total, while the full video was 43 minutes 15 seconds long.
 Breitbart said he did not edit the video excerpt which he released and did not have a copy of the entire speech.
 The full video was produced by a Douglas, Georgia, company that filmed the banquet for the local Georgia chapter of the NAACP.
 The owner of the video company, Johnny Wilkerson, said on July 20 that he was sending the full video to the national NAACP and would post it in full once he got permission to do so.
 Breitbart's source for the excerpt remained confidential As of July 2010.